Rail services are to be disrupted again in October, as the electrification works continue.

 The closure of key routes means that students who travel to the university from Edinburgh and Glasgow will face delays and replacement bus services.

-There will be no trains running in and out of the city between the 14th and 21st October.
+There will be no trains running in and out of the city between October 14 and October 21.
 Journey times are predicted to be half an hour extra each way for journeys to Glasgow and Edinburgh.

 For those coming into Stirling from the capital, commuters will have to catch the train to Falkirk Grahamston, where replacement buses will take them on the last leg of their journey.

 Similarly for the Glasgow line, the train will only run as far as Larbert before buses will take over.

 This could potentially see a drop in attendance over the week in question, as some see it as too much of a hassle.

 It is not just students who will be affected.
 Those travelling early in the morning from Stirling to Edinburgh or Glasgow will of experience the same delays.

 Sophie Stratton, who lives in Causewayhead and travels through to Edinburgh College, is one of those who will be affected by the railway line closure.

 “Last year the trains were cancelled all the time and it definitely had a negative impact on my education.
 I’m not sure how the replacement services in October will affect me this year.”